redpesk-common/afb-test/docs/Reference/2_TestFrameworkFunctions.md

 * **_AFT.addEventToMonitor(eventName, callback)**

     Add a binding event in the test framework to be able to assert its reception .
-You'll need to add as much as events you expect to receive.
-You could also specify a callback to test deeper that the event is as you want to.
+You'll need to add as many events as you expect to receive.
+You could also specify a callback to test in more details the event received, like the attached data.
 The callback will happens after the assertion that it has been received so you can work on data that the event eventually carry.

 * **_AFT.setJunitFile(filePath)**